oumist/lab1-git-race/description.md

 To know which key is pressed, we access the event.key field that stores the string that represents the key.

 Animations are implemented using a frame counter, that way, we can control whether or not we want to render an image based on the frame we are on.
 Frames advance each time the loop is called.

-When the game ends, just refresh the navigator to start all over.